 If you do try this recipe with another type of berry or fruit, please leave a comment, I'd love to hear how it turns out!

-Here's the equipment you'll need to make these whipped strawberry pie bars:
+Here's the equipment you'll need to make these strawberry mousse dessert bars:

 - 13 x 9 baking pan - glass, ceramic, or metal all work.
 I usually use glass to see the pretty layers from the outside!